RoddoWasHere/ProductsAPI/README.md

 'server address' should be 'http://localhost:5000' but it will appear in the terminal/command-line when the server starts.

 3. On the web page, click "Configure Database".
 Given a bit of time it should return a message like:"Database configured successfully".
 If so, then you're good to go.
+(This sets up a database called 'ProductsRoderichDB' and populates it with some test data)

 You can now naigate to the home address '/' or 'http://localhost:5000' to run the application.